cloud-ark/kubeplus/Guidelines.md

   * Operator runs in a non-default namespace and Custom Resource instances can be created in that namespace.

 Given these options, it will help consumers of your Operator if there is a clear documentation of how namespaces are used by your Operator.
-Include this information in the ConfigMap that you will add for the 'usage' platform-as-code annotation on the CRD so that this information will be available as part of the Custom Resource man page.
+Include this information in the ConfigMap that you will add for the 'resource/usage' annotation on the CRD so that this information will be available as part of the Custom Resource man page.
 If this information is defined for every Operator installed in the cluster, it will be possible for application developers to understand support for namespaces for Custom Resource workflows as a whole.